Cold weather tips

 In the winter, getting outside and active can be fun for everyone.
 But going outdoors with someone with dementia requires great care.
 They won’t always dress appropriately for colder weather and slippery conditions.
 Perception problems may make it difficult for them to see ice on the sidewalk or they may believe snow to be a solid surface.
 To manage outdoor risks:

 - Cover all exposed skin.
 Hats and scarves are particularly important.

 - Dress in bright colours and add reflective material to clothing.

-- Encourage her to take smaller steps and slow down.
+- Encourage them to take smaller steps and slow down.

-- Buy boots that use Velcro instead of laces to make it easier for her to dress herself.
+- Buy boots that use Velcro instead of laces to make it easier for her to dress themself.

 Keeping warm inside the home

-It is important to keep the house at a good temperature during the winter as a person with dementia may not know if he is warm or cold.
+It is important to keep the house at a good temperature during the winter as a person with dementia may not know if they are warm or cold.
 Health problems such as diabetes, thyroid problems and arthritis, or certain medications may make it more difficult to stay warm.
-To help him keep warm:
+To help them keep warm:

 - A temperature of 68 Fahrenheit or 20 Celsius is a good minimum.

-- Encourage him to wear long johns under his pajamas with socks and slippers around the house.
+- Encourage them to wear long johns under his pajamas with socks and slippers around the house.

 People with dementia may feel increased anxiety, confusion, and even sleepiness due to the decreased sunlight in the winter months.
 To manage these issues: